-- 1. With the Reclassify Transactions dialog box displayed as shown in Figure A.12, select a date range for which you want to review and possibly reclassify transactions. - 2.
-Accept the default Basis or change if needed. - 3.
+- 1. With the Reclassify Transactions dialog box displayed (see Figure A.12), select a date range for which you want to review and possibly reclassify transactions. - 2.
+Accept the default Basis, or change it if needed. - 3.
 From the View drop-down list, select the account types you want to review for reclassification. - 4.
-With a chart of accounts item selected in the Accounts panel on the left, you will see displayed to the right transactions assigned to that account for the selected date range and basis. - 5.
-(Optional) From the Name drop-down list, select a specific vendor, customer, employee, or other name for which you want to filter the displayed transactions. - 6.
-The Show Transactions drop-down list will default to display only those transactions you can reclassify with this feature.
-(Optional) Select to show Item-Based transactions.
-For item-based transactions, you can reclassify only the Class assigned.
-Or select All to see both. - 7.
-(Optional) Select the Include Journal Entries checkbox.
+Select a specific chart of account list item.
+In the Accounts panel on the left, displayed to the right are transactions assigned to that account for the selected date range and basis. - 5.
+(Optional) From the Name drop-down list, select a specific vendor, customer, employee, or other name for which you want to filter the displayed transactions.